mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

   feature: cuba-security-subsystem-distilled/feature-2.jpg
 ---

-Kubernetes has become the de-facto standard when it comes to doing container scheduling.
+Kubernetes has become the de-facto standard when it comes to doing container scheduling & orchestration.
 Since it is no omnipresent these days, let's have a look on how to deploy a CUBA application into a Kubernetes cluster.
-This first part deals with creating the infrastructure through Terraform.
+This first part deals with creating the Kubernetes cluster infrastructure through Terraform.

 <!-- more -->